 - Be prepared for a group and an individual interview, just in case you have to do both during your admissions process.
-Interpersonal and communication are very important during this process.
+Interpersonal and communication skills are very important during this process.

 - Have conversations with current PA students about their admissions process and about their programs.